 The Health Law Institute was established in 1977 by Madam Justice Ellen Picard, then a Professor in the Faculty of Law.
 The Institute has a dual mandate: to conduct research and to provide legal education through its programs and activities.
 It endeavours to address significant developments in legislation, case law and new medical technologies.
 As a research centre, the Institute consults and collaborates with experts in other disciplines.
 The Institute responds to developments in health law by providing current, reliable information on all aspects of health law to health-care professionals, members of the practising bar and the public.
 The resources and services of the Institute are available for contract research to public agencies and private organizations.
 The Health Law Institute publishes two periodicals.
-The Health Law Journal offers authoritative research on medical/legal issues of interest to health-care and legal professionals and to the academic community.
-The Health Law Review meets the needs of a more general audience with an interest in current developments in health law.
+The Health Law Journal offers authoritative research on medical/legal issues of interest to health-Law Review meets the needs of a more general audience with an interest in current developments in health law.

 Institute staff are available to deliver lectures and presentations in response to requests from professional and business organizations and public interest groups.
 In addition, the Institute co-sponsored the First International Conference on DNA Sampling, held in September 1996, in Montreal, and hosted the second International Conference in Edmonton in 1998.
-The Institute also invites internationally recognized speakers to address significant issues of current interest.
+The Institute invites internationally recognized speakers to address significant issues of current interest.
 The Annual Picard Lecture in Health Law has featured a number of distinguished scholars in the field.
+The University of Alberta has recognized Health Law and Policy as emerging areas of excellence.